-- Christmas Episode: The first act of this episode is the only reason why this is included on a Christmas-themed DVD.
+- Christmas Episode: The first act (and really only the first few minutes) of this episode is the only reason why this is included on a Christmas-themed DVD.

 - Creator Backlash: In-Universe, Homer grows to hate his song.Homer: I've come to hate my own creation.
 Now I know how God feels.

 - Disney Owns This Trope: When the Simpsons are singing Christmas carols door-to-door at the beginning, the Blue-Haired Lawyer informs them that they can't sing a certain song because it's owned by the original copyright owners.
 When Homer complains, the lawyer suggests public domain songs instead.
 However, Homer doesn't like any of his suggestions, and decides to compose his own:Lawyer: But don't use A-flat or G-natural.
 Those are owned by Disney.